wbvguo/BSReadSim/docs/help/troubleshooting.md

 ## A run is slow or uses too much memory

-Return to one worker in each stage, then reduce `--max-in-flight-fragments`.
-If core generation chunks are too large, reduce `--chunk-size`.
-Increase `--core-workers` or `--workers` only after a baseline run succeeds and measure whether CPU or storage is the bottleneck.
+Return to `--threads 1` for the smallest active working set, then increase the single thread budget while measuring CPU, memory, and storage throughput.
+BSReadSim allocates stage workers, protocol batches, and in-flight buffers automatically; there are no separate public worker or queue-size controls.

 Output staging is disk-backed and streaming; it does not hold a complete BAM or FASTQ in memory.
-BAM fragment realization, empirical models, queued fragments, and large batches can still increase the active working set.
+BAM fragment realization, empirical models, queued fragments, and parallel batches can still increase the active working set.
 Lower gzip levels can reduce CPU work at the cost of larger files.

 ## BAM tools expect sorted input